Craig H. Bassing

 Elucidate Mechanisms and Functions of DSB Feedback Inhibition of V(D)J Recombination.

 While most studies of antigen receptor gene assembly have focused on how RAG cleavage is initiated, RAG activity also must be restrained to limit DSBs and resultant genomic instability.
 It has been recognized for decades that the assembly of Tcrb, Igh, and Igk genes occurs on one allele at a time.
 Two facets of this fundamental control mechanism are asynchronous initiation of V rearrangements between alleles and Ig/TCR-mediated feedback inhibition to permanently halt further V recombination after a functional Ig/TCR gene is assembled and expressed.
 In addition, it was proposed in 1980 that V recombination must activate more immediate signals to transiently block further V recombination, providing time for V(D)J rearrangements to be repaired, expressed, and signal feedback inhibition.
 Yet, evidence for this long-predicted transient aspect of regulation has been lacking.
 We discovered that RAG DSBs induced during Vk-to-Jk recombination signal through the Ataxia Telangiectasia mutated (ATM) protein kinase to transiently inhibit further Vk rearrangements.
-We showed that ATM down-regulates levels of RAG1 and RAG2 mRNA and RAG1 protein in response to RAG DSBs, and helps enforce mono-allelic Ig expression.
+We showed ATM down-regulates expression of RAG1 and RAG2 mRNA and RAG1 protein in response to RAG DSBs and helps enforce mono-allelic Ig expression.
 In collaboration with the Sleckman Lab at Cornell, we found that RAG DSBs also signal via ATM to up-regulate expression of the SpiC transcriptional repressor, which in turn lowers recombination potential of Igk loci.
 DSBs induced by ionizing radiation, etoposide, or bleomycin suppress Rag1 and Rag2 mRNA levels in primary pre-B cells, pro-B cells, and pro-T cells, indicating that inhibition of Rag1 and Rag2 expression is a prevalent DSB response among immature lymphocytes.
 DSBs induced in pre-B cells signal rapid transcriptional repression of Rag1 and Rag2, causing down-regulation of both Rag1 and Rag2 mRNA but only Rag1 protein.
 This response requires ATM and the NF-κB essential modulator protein, implicating a role for ATM-mediated activation of canonical NF-κB transcription factors.
 DSBs induced in pre-B cells by etoposide or bleomycin inhibit recombination of Ig loci and a chromosomally integrated substrate.
 These data indicate that immature lymphocytes exploit a common DDR signaling pathway to limit DSBs at multiple genomic locations in developmental stages wherein mono-allelic antigen receptor locus recombination is enforced.
 We hypothesize that RAG and other types of DSBs transiently suppress V rearrangements through multiple independent but complementary mechanisms to safeguard from oncogenic Ig and TCR translocations and help ensure mono-specificity of antigen-binding B and T cells.
 We hypothesize that these mechanisms create a failsafe regulatory strategy that includes suppression of: (i) RAG expression by DSB response pathways that are ATM-dependent but restricted to developing lymphocytes, (ii) recombination potential in trans at the second non-cleaved Ig/TCR allele, and 3) sequential recombination in cis on the cleaved Ig/TCR allele.
 We seek to dissect underlying mechanisms for these ATM-dependent restrictions of V(D)J recombination and determine their independent contributions to enforcement of mono-allelic antigen receptor gene assembly and expression, suppression of Ig/TCR translocations, and shaping Ig/TCR repertoire.
 The knowledge acquired from this research will define molecules and pathways that protect from lymphoid malignancies and production of lymphocytes with multiple antigen specificities that cause autoimmunity.
 In the long-term, such knowledge should foster the development of novel prognostics, diagnostics, and therapeutics for specific human immunological disorders.